Find the Best Esports Betting Sites

 Odds are commonly presented in a decimal format.
 So if you bet £10 on Evil Geniuses to win the next Dota 2 competition at odds of 1.9, it means that you would win £19 including your original stake.
 For more insight about esports betting odds we recommend to read this simple guide.

 Best Sites for League of Legends

 There is little doubt that League of Legends is one of the most popular titles to try out some betting on esports.
 And this fact is reflected in the huge number of bookmakers who offer odds on this legendary game.
 So here’s a quick look at the best bookies for your LoL betting.

-We should also state that NetBet have gone from strength to strength in helping you take a bet on League of Legends.
-The brand have recently introduced some great in-play betting features for LoL Superliga and All-Star events that shows that your betting can be just as exciting as the on-screen action.
-The new kid on the block, Esportsbetting.com is the first website entirely dedicated to esports betting to be regulated in Europe.
+We should also state that NetBet have gone from strength to strength in helping you take a bet on League of Legends, CS:GO, Hearthstone, Heroes of The Storm.
+The brand have recently introduced some great in-play betting options and features for LoL Superliga, Esports All-Star and World of Tanks events that shows that your betting can be just as exciting as the on-screen action.
+The new kid on the block, Esportsbetting.com is the first betting platform entirely dedicated to esports betting to be regulated in Europe, with some plans for United States.
 It provides esports bettors with all major esports titles plus a wide variety of markets.
-Considering, their wide coverage, generous welcome offer and trustworthy regulatory body, rest assured that you won’t be disappointed.
+Considering, their wide coverage, generous welcome bonus offers, free bets and trustworthy regulatory body, rest assured that you won’t be disappointed.